Sign In Forgot Password

 The idea of repentance in Jewish thought is a return to the path of righteousness.
 Devoting an entire month to take dedicated steps of introspection, assessment, goal setting and forgiveness (of both your own transgressions as well as those of others), provides a clean slate and a purposeful path into a new year that is guided by truth and mercy.
 Our rabbis and Jewish leaders of old knew that this could not be done in a day, and with the customs of Elul, they set their people up for successfully leaving one year behind and beginning fresh in the new year.

-2023 Programming
+2024 Programming

-PJTC has prepared many resources and programming to help inspire and guide your readiness for the new year.
+PJTC has prepared many resources and programming to help inspire and guide your readiness for the New Year.

 Community S'lichot